remyeltorro/remyeltorro/README.md

 ### Hi there 👋

-I'm Rémy, a fresh PhD in biophysics with a strong interest in image treatment, data analysis and interfacing.
-I am looking for a job!

-- 🔭 I’m currently working on [Celldetective](https://github.com/remyeltorro/celldetective)
 - 🌱 I’m currently going through the [Think Bayes](https://github.com/AllenDowney/ThinkBayes2) book and tutorials by Allen B. Downey.

 #### The answer to the question you never intended to ask